keybase/book-content/01-account/00-index.md

 When you create a paper key, write it down on—you guessed it—paper.
 It’ll be too long to memorize.
 We recommend storing paper keys somewhere like a locked drawer at home.

 ## Proofs
-<div class="compose-highlight" data-text="tip">Tip: Add as many proofs as you can to provide the most assurance that you are you on Keybase.</div>
+<div class="compose-highlight" data-text="tip">Add as many proofs as you can to provide the most assurance that you are you on Keybase.</div>

 The best way to let others know that your Keybase account belongs to you is to tell them in person.
 The next best way is through proofs.